3D Computer Animation Major

 All our majors commence upon completion of our Foundation Year requirements.

-Our 3D animation curriculum offers experiences beyond learning about animation techniques and methodology.
+Our curriculum offers experiences beyond learning about animation techniques and methodology.
 Students have the opportunity to experiment with novel mediums in digital media through faculty research projects, international collaboration projects with partner institutes, video game development projects, and experimentation with emerging technologies such as virtual reality and augmented reality.
 Our program offers students hands-on animation production experience in order to prepare them for life after school, whether as commercial artists or independent filmmakers.

 You will become part of a community of highly skilled practitioners, visionaries, and creative problem-solvers, with the knowledge to enter the professional field of animation.